Last Updated on September 25, 2023

-You’ve booked a trip to your dream destination and you can’t wait to get there, but there’s just one thing standing in the way of you and your amazing adventure: the dreaded long haul flight.
-Whether you’re a nervous flyer or simply a little anxious about spending double-digit hours trapped in the middle seat between two strangers, follow our tips for a stress-free journey.
+You’ve booked a trip to your dream destination and you can’t wait to get there, but there’s just one thing standing in the way of you and your amazing adventure: the dreaded long-haul flight.
+Whether you’re a nervous flyer, simply a little anxious about spending double-digit hours trapped in the middle seat between two strangers, or about to embark on your first flight, follow our tips for a stress-free journey.

 1) Allow plenty of time